loughmiller/esp/README.md

-# enm
+# esp
-Empty Node Module.
+Empty Server Project.
 Has the basics in place like mocha for testing, underscore, etc.